 For a colourful seaside escape, head to Barcelona.

-This proud Catalan city has temperatures of around 8 to 15°C (46 to 59°F) during the winter months, making it pleasant for sightseeing.
+This proud Catalan city has temperatures of around 8 to 15°C (46 to 59°F) during winter, making it pleasant for sightseeing.

-Rain is also not common in this area during winter, so you can expect cool but bright days by the coast.
+Rain is also uncommon in this area during winter, so you can expect cool but bright days by the coast.

 Barcelona hosts several festive activities in December and January.
 However, the city is worth visiting throughout the whole of winter.

-Crowds are smaller, and if visiting on the weekend, you are more likely to catch a football match at the famous Camp Nou stadium.
+Crowds are smaller, and visiting on the weekend makes you more likely to catch a football match at the famous Camp Nou stadium.

 Adding to the city’s colourful charm is the number of buildings designed by Antoni Gaudi.

-Gaudi’s use of broken and colourful tile arranged in mosaics on Casa Batllo and Parc Guell are not to be missed.
+Gaudi’s use of broken and colourful tile arranged in mosaics on Casa Batllo and Parc Guell is not to be missed.

 5- Valencia